 In reality, embedded systems security is a necessary investment.
 As businesses collect more and more valuable data, they may unwittingly be placing targets on their backs for hackers.
 Anyone even remotely interested in IoT is sure to have heard of the many instances of security vulnerabilities being discovered in IoT devices.
 Sometimes, they’re discovered by researchers.
 But just as often, they’re discovered by malicious actors.

 However, there are cost-effective ways to protect IoT devices and respond to security incidents.
 At Very, we place a lot of emphasis on prevention and reducing your attack surface.
 But hackers can be like superbugs — adapting quickly to subvert existing protections.
 Having an incident response plan in place, therefore, is critical.

-At the Scenic City Summit 2019 Conference in Chattanooga, Tennessee, Shayne Champion, Chief Information Security Officer at Conversant Group, gave an awesome presentation about how you can prepare your organization to respond to IoT security incidents, using the resources that you already have.
+At the Scenic City Summit 2019 Conference in Chattanooga, Tennessee, Shayne Champion, Chief Information Security Officer at Conversant Group, gave an awesome presentation about how you can prepare your organization to respond to security incidents, using the resources that you already have.
+Many of the point he examined also apply to IoT security.
 Check out these tips from his presentation: